pydio/pydio-doc-howto/cells_proxy_traefik.md

 Traefik v2 is a very efficient Go reverse proxy designed to perfectly integrate with Docker and Kubernetes.

-For the purpose of this deployment, we use `docker-compose`: it offers a simple way to visualize the full stack deployment under a single file.
+For the purpose of this deployment, we use `docker compose`: it offers a simple way to visualize the full stack deployment under a single file.

 ## Quick start on localhost